Functions Development Guidelines

 For the On Interval event type, the event

-object has only one method ok()
+object has only one method called ok()

 .
-For detailed attributes refer to On Interval Inputs/Outputs.
+For detailed attributes, refer to On Interval Inputs/Outputs.

 Promises